FredericGariepy/LighthouseLabs/PKM/W4/D4/Presentation.md

 and __Assuming that the categorization step is completed__ (ie. accounting for assets, getting an up-to-date inventory) .

 1. Risk Assessment (also called Risk Analysis)
+A risk assessment is a key to the development and implementation of effective information security programs.
+Assess the risks to your operations, including mission, functions, image, and reputation.
+- Are you regularly testing your defenses in simulations?
+- How regularly are you verifying operations and individuals for security purposes?

 2. Media Protection
 Ensure to protect, physically control, and securely store information system media that contain CUI, both paper and digital.
 Ensure store of backups securely.
 Ensure authorized personnel acccess only.